annennenne/causalDisco/README.md

   - Fixing requires refactoring the disco_method builder design I think.

-pcalg::ges() gives warning about required edges when we don’t specify any?
+`ges()` with engine pcalg gives warning about required edges when we don’t specify any?

 ``` r
 data("tpcExample")